 Crop raids by wildlife

 The park is a fertile landscape for both subsistence and commercial farming.
-The major crops planted in the park are maize (Zea mays), groundnut (Arachis hypogaea) rice (Oryza sativa), millet (Pennisetum glaucum), beans (Phaseolus vulgaris), soya beans (Glycine max) coco yams (Colocasia esculenta), sweat potatoes (Ipomoea Batatas), banana (Musa acuminata) and plantains (Musa paradisiaca).
-These crops were identified to be vulnerable to wildlife raid in and around peripheral communities.
-These crops have been raided in different magnitude by different wildlife species.
+The major crops planted in the park are maize (Zea mays), groundnut (Arachis hypogaea), rice (Oryza sativa), millet (Pennisetum glaucum), beans (Phaseolus vulgaris), soya beans (Glycine max) coco cocoyams (Colocasia esculenta), sweet potatoes (Ipomoea Batatas), banana (Musa acuminata) and plantains (Musa paradisiaca).
+These crops were identified to be vulnerable to wildlife raids in and around peripheral communities.
+These crops have been raided in different magnitudes by different wildlife species.
 This was confirmed by 100% of the respondents.
-All respondents also confirmed that maize and groundnuts are most vulnerable to wildlife raid than other crops (100%).
-This is the most cultivated crops in the agricultural landscape that form their main stable food.
+All respondents also confirmed that maize and groundnuts are most vulnerable to wildlife raids than other crops (100%).
+This is the most cultivated crops in the agricultural landscape that forms their main stable food.

-At sowing, maize and ground are most vulnerable to rodents (100%) followed by primates as confirmed by 100% of our respondents and the least is ungulates.
-During germination to flowering, ungulates dominate the raid as they feed on leaves.
-It is followed by rodents and especially cane rat. the least primates.
-At majority, primates dominate the raid, followed by rodents and the least undulates.
+At sowing, maize and groundnuts are most vulnerable to rodents, as confirmed by 100% of our respondents, followed by primates.
+Ungulates cause the least damage at this stage.
+During the germination to flowering phase, ungulates dominate the crop raids by feeding on leaves, followed by rodents particularly the cane rat.
+Primates cause the least damage during this period.
+At maturity, primates become the primary crop raiders, followed by rodents, with ungulates causing the least damage.

 Table 3.
-Magnitude of crops raid by different species
+Magnitude of crop raids by different species